whatsplay/whatsapp-play/Contribute.md

 1. Click in 'Add Configuration'
 1. Select 'Module'
 1. Type 'wplay' and press Enter
 1. A json file will be opened.
-Inside configurations add the args, for example: "args":["-wb","name"]
+Inside configurations add the args,for example:"args" : {"-wb","name"}

-Make sure you follow below guidelines before contributing: <br />
+Make sure you follo w below guidelines before contributing: <br />
 1. Raise an issue before sending any PR.
 2. Make you changes to feature branch.
 3. See if there is already an open PR for the same issue.